asktheo/NestboxesRungstedlund/REST_API.md

 GET
 /nestbox/feature : all nestboxes as GeoJson features with properties

-Params :
+Queryparams (not required):

-- boxId : filter list by property boxId
+- boxId : filter list by property _boxId_
+- altitude : filter list by property _altitude_
+- zone : filter liste by property _zone_

 Return type: Array